 Progressive Web Apps can be best described as the website with the features and functionalities of a mobile app.
 Progressive Web Apps are basically lean websites that utilise API to deliver mobile-app like user interface and progressive lazy loading to help to load the contents faster.
-If you think a mobile app development company will be on the Blackfoot because of the PWA, you just missed the opportunity of building lightweight hybrid apps this new technology offer.
+If you think a mobile app development company india will be on the Blackfoot because of the PWA, you just missed the opportunity of building lightweight hybrid apps this new technology offer.

 Let us have a look at the key characteristics of progressive web apps.

 - PWAs are compatible with any type of browser.